samrod/disney/README.md

 - **Smooth UI** – Grid layout and navigation tuned for a straightforward user experience.
 Further grid and tile alignment improvements would refine the experience.
 - **No Video on Tiles** – Due to poor video art availability, videos aren't displayed in active tiles to preserve a consistent experience.
-- **Styling** – Normally, I’d use styled components or CSS modules.
-Here, TailwindCSS was chosen for speed and simplicity.
 - **Scalable Styleguide** – In a full production app, I’d create a master style guide with a semantic color palette and unified typography.
 This approach keeps styles modular, clean, and aligned with brand standards.

 ### Tech Stack
-* [TailwindCSS](https://tailwindcss.com/): rapid styling and a clean codebase.
 * [SCSS](https://sass-lang.com/): mature, stable, and powerful professional grade CSS extension language.
 * [Typescript](https://www.typescriptlang.org): type safety.
 * [Node](https://nodejs.org/en) & [Vite](https://vite.dev/): dev environment and bundler for fast refresh and builds.